-An example is that of a deepfake of Mark Zuckerberg of Facebook.
-The video, posted to Instagram, seemingly showed ‘fake Mark’ saying the ominous words:
+A deepfake is a fake piece of media, usually video, that looks very real.
+It’s the application of AI technology and machine learning to manipulate video and voice.
+An example is this deepfake of Mark Zuckerberg of Facebook.
+The video, posted to Instagram, seemingly showed “fake Mark” saying the ominous words:

 “Imagine this for a second: One man, with total control of billions of people’s stolen data, all their secrets, their lives, their futures… I owe it all to Spectre.
-Spectre showed me that whoever controls the data controls the future.”
+Spectre showed me that whoever controls the data, controls the future.”

-In an era where “fake news” seems to contribute to much of the worlds’ woes, deepfakes have taken on the role of a propaganda tool.
+In an era where “fake news” seems to contribute to much of the world’s woes, deepfakes have taken on the role of a propaganda tool.

 This deepfake video of Barack Obama shows how deepfakes can be used to manipulate the truth and release information, en masse.
 Deepfakes offer a very powerful mechanism to those who would attempt to manipulate people’s voting habits.